Coral-Telecom-Ltd/CoralPhone/README.md

 # COMPILATION INSTRUCTIONS

-## To build liblinphone for Android, you must:
+## To build CoralPhone for Android, you must:

 1. Download the latest Android sdk with platform-tools and tools updated to latest revision, then add both 'tools' and 'platform-tools' folders in your path and the android-sdk folder to ANDROID_HOME environment variable.